BP Oil Spill Cancer

 Cleanup workers began to experience side effects from exposure to these chemicals just one year after cleanup efforts began.

 A study conducted by doctors at Houston’s University Cancer and Diagnostic Centers and reported in the American Journal of Medicine, sheds new light on the potential health repercussions for the more than 170,000 people who worked in some capacity to clean up the 2010 spill.
+Researchers determined that clean-up workers exposed to the oil resulting from the BP Deepwater Horizon oil spill and the dispersants used to clean up the oil “experienced significantly altered blood profiles, liver enzymes and somatic symptoms.”

 Unlike refined gasoline and oil, crude oil is a viscous substance that contains a long list of chemicals known to be toxic, such as benzene, a powerful carcinogen.